ethanmb/ethanmb/README.md

 </p>
 </p>

-- ❤ My love for Python grows with each passing day.
+- ❤ My love for Math grows with each passing day.

-- 🔭 I’m currently working on designing a model to predict step timing using kinematic data.
+- 🤔 I’m currently working on designing a data project that tracks my fitness data and goals.

-- 🌱 I’m currently learning the the basics of Data Science through Data Camp tutorials and projects.
+- 🌱 I’m currently learning from The Elements of Statistical Learning: Data Mining, Inference, and Prediction

-- 🤔 I’m currently interested in learning more about Computer Vision to study human movement.
+- 🔭 The lab team I'm apart of researchs: Behavioural Medicine, Temporal Dynamics, Dynamical Systems, with respect to Affect and Physical activity.

 - ⚡ Fun fact: I am a Computer Science dropout who came full circle to fall back in love with programming.